LINEMO: A Low-Cost SIM Card for Foreign Residents with Easy Online Application

 Picture courtesy of Fukushima Sightseeing and Product Exchange Association

 Tsurugajo Castle is an iconic castle in Fukushima.
-This is the only castle in Japan that has red roof tiles.
+This is the only castle in Japan that has a roof made with red roof tiles.

 *2 Edo Shogunate: The government during the Edo Period was ruled by the Tokugawa Shogunate.
 Ieyasu Tokugawa was the first leader.
 Yoshinobu Tokugawa handed the government to the Meiji Emperor after fifteen generations.